Armed Forces of Ukraine: Education and schools

-In addition the National Defense University of Ukraine is in Kyiv.
+In addition the National Defence University of Ukraine is in Kyiv.

 The Central Hospital of the Armed Forces is located in Kyiv.

 The armed forces' military high school is located in Kyiv – the Ivan Bohun Military High School.

 Contract service

 In 2017 more than 14 thousand people signed up for contract service with the Armed Forces.

 For participating in the war in Donbas, (in May 2017 7.5 thousand) soldiers on the front line receive an average salary of ₴16,000.
 The minimum maintenance for a contract soldier is ₴7,000.

 West Ukraine supplies the fewest military contractors.

+Conscription

+According to Ukraine's Prosecutor General's Office, as of September 2025 there have been over 250,000 desertion and AWOL cases opened since the start of Russia's full-scale invasion in 2022, contributing to Ukraine's conscription crisis.

+Foreign volunteers

+According to Military Ombudsman Olha Reshetylova as of August 2026, there are around 16,000 foreign volunteers from at least 72 countries serving in the Ukrainian Armed Forces, nearly 40% of which are from South American countries.
+Many of the Colombian volunteers serving in the Ukrainian Armed Forces are military veterans.
+Some Colombian sources have reported mistreatment, as well as dangerous assignments leading to high casualties.

+Foreign volunteers mainly fight as part of one of the two international legions.

+Several foreign volunteers have received awards for acts of bravery during the Russo-Ukrainian war.